Overall Kansas CPA CPE Requirements

 CPAs who are actively enrolled in college or university courses can claim CPE credit hours at the following rates:

 - 1 CPE hour per qualifying classroom hour of Non-credit university courses

-Personal development courses can be taken to obtain CPE credit, but this method is limited to 30% of the maximum required credit amount per recertification period.
+Licensees can take personal development for CPE credit.
+But this method cannot exceed 30% of the maximum required credit amount per recertification period.

 Self-study and group internet-based programs must be from sponsors approved by NASBA’s National Registry, the AICPA or a state society.